treastrain/TRETJapanNFCReader/README.md

   - When using Core NFC directly, it is usually a delegation pattern.
 In this case, this is unsafe because it is possible to forget to call a necessary command.
   - By using this wrapper, it can be converted to a closure pattern compatible with Swift Concurrency, and the Swift syntax prevents forgetting to call the necessary commands.
 - ✅ Support Swift Concurrency (async/await, Actor, Sendable)
+  - It contains an Actor-wrapped [`NFCNDEFReaderSession`](https://developer.apple.com/documentation/corenfc/nfcndefreadersession)\, [`NFCTagReaderSession`](https://developer.apple.com/documentation/corenfc/nfctagreadersession)\, and [`NFCVASReaderSession`](https://developer.apple.com/documentation/corenfc/nfcvasreadersession)\, so they are safe for concurrency.
 - ✅ Support SwiftUI

 ## Native Tags (FeliCa (NFC-F), ISO 7816-compatible (NFC-A/B), ISO 15693-compatible (NFC-V), MiFare (NFC-A))